trufnetwork/node/tests/streams/streams_behaviors.md

 - [QUERY04] All metadata values are publicly available.
 - [QUERY06] If a point in time is queried, but there's no available data for that point, the closest available data in the past is returned.
 - [QUERY07] Only one data point per date is returned from query (the latest inserted one)
-- [QUERY08] Inexistent streams on taxonomies are rejected with errors.

 ## Data Insertion